 House dust mites are small, microscopic (you cannot see them with the naked eye) organisms.
 They are typically found indoors (mattresses, pillows, carpet), typically in areas of high humidity.
 These have been associated with eczema.

-Common allergic foods have been associated with eczema.
+Common allergic foods have been associated with eczema in very young children, but this association is rare in adults.
 If you consistently notice worsening of your rash after ingesting certain foods, notify your allergist / immunologist for further evaluation.
 Of particular note, eliminating a variety of foods from the diet that you are not allergic to is rarely helpful in patients with eczema, so any evaluation of a possible food allergy should first be done with careful consultation with an allergist / immunologist.

 Stress, including anger and frustration, can cause additional itching, thus potentially worsening the “itch-scratch cycle.”